Just so you know, we are a participant in the Amazon Services LLC Associates Program and may collect a share from the links on this page.

 MOLE POBLANO PASTE

-- Clean, and remove the seeds and stems from the dried chiles.
-Using a comal or cast iron pan set to medium heat toast the chiles 30 seconds on each side.
+- Clean and remove the seeds and stems from the dried chiles.
+Using a comal or cast iron pan set to medium heat, toast the chiles for 30 seconds on each side.
 Be careful not to burn them or the sauce will be bitter.
-Once they are lightly toasted submerge them in a pot full of boiling water and let soak for 15 minutes.
+Once they are lightly toasted place them in a heat proof bowl and pour boiling water over them.
+Let them soak for 15 minutes.

 - While the chiles are soaking, bring a medium pot of water to a simmer and add the tomato, onion, and garlic.
-Simmer for about 6-7 minutes or until the tomates begin to lose their skins and the onion is tender.
+Simmer for about 6 to 7 minutes or until the tomates begin to lose their skins and the onion is tender.
 Drain and add to the blender.

 - Once the chiles are soft and pliable, drain them and add to the blender with enough water to get the blender to puree smoothly, about 1 1/2 cups.
 Transfer this sauce to a large bowl.